 "You’re encouraged to practise your clinical skills by staff who are always supportive and aware of your learning needs."

-I lived on campus for my first year and it was great.
+I lived in halls of residence for my first year and it was great.
 There were 14 of us in one flat, which meant there was always someone to talk to.
 Being on campus also meant I was close to everything.

 In healthcare you get to meet such a fantastic array of people, both staff and patients, which makes the caring side of nursing so fulfilling.

-Discover more about our health sciences, nursing and midwifery programmes, including our BSc Nursing Studies (Registered Nurse Children's Nursing).
+Discover more about our undergraduate nursing courses, including our BSc (Hons) Nursing Studies (Registered Nurse Children's Nursing) course.